 Colonial Entrepreneurs: A Quartet of Jewish Women

-Esther Pinheiro, Esther Brown, Rachel Luis, and Simja De Torres were widows, each held property, each was at one time or another a merchant.
+Esther Pinheiro, Esther Brown, Rachel Luis, and Simja De Torres were widows, each held property, and each was at one time or another a merchant.
 Although all lived in New York City for a time, none were born there.
-Pinheiro died on the Island of Nevis, and the other three in New York.
+Pinheiro died on the Island of Nevis, the other three in New York.
+The four women had recorded connections to Jewish institutions or traditions; some of them supported synagogues, while others expressed a desire to be buried in the Jewish custom.
 All four have been overlooked by history.
 They have been included here because written records survive documenting their activities.

 Brown left a will as well as a detailed inventory of her estate.
 De Torres and Luis left wills.
 De Torres seems to have been illiterate as far as English is concerned, leaving only her mark on her last testament.
 The others used their full signatures, though those of Luis and Brown are basically death scrawls done at the very last minute at their last breath.
 Thus, two or three seem educated, a rather high percentage for women of the colonial period.
 Of twenty-seven extant wills of Jewish men for the period, only six were unsigned.